xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.SELECT**(name\_array, active\_name, replace)

-Name\_array    is a horizontal array of text names of sheets you want to select.
+Name\_array&nbsp;&nbsp;&nbsp;&nbsp;is a horizontal array of text names of sheets you want to select.
 If name\_array is omitted, no sheets are selected.

-Active\_name    is the name of a single sheet in the workbook that you want to be the active sheet.
+Active\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a single sheet in the workbook that you want to be the active sheet.
 If active\_name is omitted, the first sheet in name\_array is made the active sheet.

-Replace    specifies whether the currently selected sheets or macro sheets are to be replaced by name\_array.
+Replace&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the currently selected sheets or macro sheets are to be replaced by name\_array.
 If TRUE or omitted, then the current sheet selection is replaced by name\_array.
 If FALSE, then name\_array will be appended to the current sheet.

 **Related Functions**

-GET.WORKBOOK   Returns information about a workbook
+GET.WORKBOOK&nbsp;&nbsp;&nbsp;Returns information about a workbook

-SELECT   Selects a cell, worksheet object, or chart item
+SELECT&nbsp;&nbsp;&nbsp;Selects a cell, worksheet object, or chart item

 Return to [top](#T)